rmoawad/rewaa-asgn/README.md

 >> Each  project has it's ReadMe file for build and run

-Going to enrich Node project with unit tests once I have time
+Some files in node project are covered with unit test (using jest)